denten-books/plain-text/main.md

 published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50% drop in the number of Morse code operators between the years of 1915 and 1931.
-Morse operators referred to the tele-typists on the sending side as "punchers" and on the recieving side as "printer men."
-The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisevely, as "paperhangers [^@brackbill_telegraphers_1929]."
+Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers [^@brackbill_telegraphers_1929]."
 Where, in the Morse code machine a human-operator was responsible for translating language into code, teletype automated the process completely.
 The human operator could simply enter printed characters into the machine directly, using a keyboard.
-The teletype would then trans-code the input into transmitted signal and then back from the signal onto paper on the recieving end.
+The teletype would then trans-code the input into transmitted signal and then back from the signal onto paper on the receiving end.

-The automation of the telegraph necessicated new encoding formats,
+[^ln-printermen]: According to the U.S. Department of Labor statistics, women comprised 24% of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
+By 1931 women comprised 64% of printer and Morse manual operators [^@u.s._bureau_of_labor_statistics_displacement_1932, 514].

+The automation of the telegraph necessitated new encoding formats, chief among them the Baudot code, standardized in 1908 by the ITU.
+The significant difference between Hughes and Morse encodings on the one hand and Baudot on the other remains the fact that Baudot constitutes a fixed-length code.
+The invention of fixed-length ciphers lies in the sixth book of Francis Bacon's *Advancement of Learning," an encyclopedic treatise on the "partition of sciences" written in the form of a letter to King James in 1605.
+Bacon dedicates book Six to

 By 1932 the ITU documents list two new standards, International Telegraphic Alphabet No. 1 (ITA-1) and International Telegraphic Alphabet No. 2 (ITA-2).